sympower/dt-data-load-tool/docs/website/docs/plus/features/projects.md

 ## Project context

-The `dlt.yml` marks the root of a project.
+The `data_load_tool.yml` marks the root of a project.
 Projects can also be nested.
-If you run any dlt project CLI command, dlt will search for the project root in the filesystem tree starting from the current working directory and run all operations on the found project.
-So if your `dlt.yml` is in the `tutorial` folder, you can run `dlt pipeline my_pipeline run` from this folder or any subfolder, and it will run the pipeline on the `tutorial` project.
+If you run any data_load_tool project CLI command, data_load_tool will search for the project root in the filesystem tree starting from the current working directory and run all operations on the found project.
+So if your `data_load_tool.yml` is in the `tutorial` folder, you can run `data_load_tool pipeline my_pipeline run` from this folder or any subfolder, and it will run the pipeline on the `tutorial` project.

 ## Packaging and distributing the projects